gbv/jskos-proxy/README.md

 ## API

+The proxy translates HTTP requests to an URI query.
+The URI is determined from query path and configured `NAMESPACE` or given with optional query parameter `uri`.

-The proxy translates a HTTP requests to an URIs queries this URI in the backend, and returns the result in HTML or a requested RDF serialization format.
+The URI is then looked up in the backend, and returned in a requested RDF serialization format or in HTML.
 The format is determined based on query parameter `format` (if given) or HTTP Accept header (otherwise).
 The following formats are supported:

-- HTML (with embedded JSON-LD)
+- HTML with embedded JSON-LD (default)
 - JSON-LD (format `json`, `jskos` or `jsonld`)
 - NTriples (format `nt` or `ntriples`)
 - Turtle (format `ttl` or `turtle`)
 - RDF/XML (format `rdfxml` or `xml`)

 In addition format `debug` will return JSON data that is used internally to create the HTML format.

+## Related works

+See <https://bartoc.org/software> for a collection of software for knowledge organization systems (aka controlled vocabularies).
+Browsing interfaces similar to jskos-proxy are provided by [Skohub](https://github.com/skohub-io/skohub-vocabs) and [Skosmos](http://skosmos.org/), among other solutions.

 ## Maintainers